 Are business users really that different to consumers?

-Jonathan Undrell, Managed Mobility Specialist at O2, looks at how the last few months have changed the way we define business and consumer mobile users.
+Jonathan Undrell, Managed Mobility Specialist at O2, looks at how the last few months have changed the way we define business users and consumer mobile users.

-Last year I wrote about how the lines are blurring between business and consumer mobile users, and about how businesses might approach personal use of business devices (and vice versa).
+Last year I wrote about how the lines are blurring between business vs consumer mobile users, and about how businesses might approach personal use of business devices (and vice versa).
 I thought it would be interesting to revisit this issue, and see how the events of 2020 have influenced the way we use devices.

 You might remember the days when it was easy to differentiate between business users and consumers when it came to technology?
 Your company probably issued you with a laptop, phone, pager or another device that you were told was for ‘business use only’.